neos/demo.neos.io/README.md

 beach start
 ```

-If you run the instance for the first time we also need to import the site.
+If you run the instance for the first time, we also have to import the site.
 ```bash
 beach setup-https
 beach exec
 ./flow site:import Neos.Demo
 ```

-After that the instance should be available under https://demoneosio.localbeach.net
+After that, the instance should be available under https://demoneosio.localbeach.net

 ## Hosting

-This website is hosted on [Flownative Beach](https://beach.flownative.com) in the Neos organisation.
+This website is hosted on [Flownative Beach](https://beach.flownative.com) in the Neos organization.